 What?
 People will work to a high level when they believe there is a relationship between the effort they put in, the performance they achieve, and the outcomes or rewards they receive.
 In other words, we decide what to do based on what we expect the outcome to be.

 The key constructs that are part of this theory are as follows:

 How?
-Setting achievable goals and providing rewards that employees would want, and use is a good way of creating motivation through this theory.
-It doesn’t have to be something huge, but things like praise, an opportunity for progression and employee of the month-style rewards can help to keep a realistic level of expectation and motivate employees to better accomplish their duties.
+Setting achievable goals, and providing rewards that employees would want and use, is a good way of creating motivation through this theory.
+They don’t have to be huge, extravagant rewards either.
+Things like praise, an opportunity for progression, and employee-of-the-month-style rewards can help to keep a realistic level of expectation and motivate employees to better accomplish their duties.

-It may take a little trial and error to find the motivation technique which works best for your team, but once you strike upon the right method, the rewards could be endless.
+It may take a little trial and error to find the motivational technique which works best for your team, but once you land upon the right method, the rewards can be endless.

 The views, opinions and positions expressed within this article are those of our third-party content providers alone and do not represent those of Gazprom Marketing & Trading.
 The accuracy, completeness and validity of any statements made within this article are not guaranteed.
 Gazprom Marketing & Trading accepts no liability for any errors, omissions or representations.